francogiuntoli/shopify-products-scraper/README.md

 For `SHOPIFY_METAFIELD_KEYS` keep in mind that you can use multiple ones, and they need to be separated by a comma without spaces.

-After running `npm i` to install all dependencies, you can run `npm run main` for the version including metafields or `npm run bulk` to get all products in bulk (does not include metafields or sanitization).
+After running `npm i` to install all dependencies, you can run `npm run main` or `npm run assist` for the version including metafields.
+Running `npm run bulk` to get all products in bulk (does not include metafields or sanitization).